 The maximum annual Pell Grant award for 2018-19 is $6,095.
 The maximum annual Pell Grant award for 2019-20 is $6195.

 New - Summer Pell.
 If you were full time, both fall and winter during the school year, you may still have Pell2 eligibility for the summer!
 Financial Aid staff will review student's files to determine eligibility later in February

 NEW Grant - Children of Fallen Heroes Scholarship

-To qualify for this scholarship, a student must be Pell eligible and have a Pell eligible EFC (up to 5486 for the 2018-2019 award year), and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent’s or guardian’s death.
+To qualify for this scholarship, a student must be Pell eligible and have a Pell eligible EFC (up to 5486 for the 2018-2019 award year and up to 5576 for 2019-20 award year), and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent’s or guardian’s death.
 In subsequent award years, the student continues to be eligible for the scholarship, as long as the student has a Pell eligible EFC and continues to be an eligible student.